 (1) Advise the driver that refusal to submit to the test procedure or inspection is an admission constituting proof of a violation.

-(2) Request driver's license, vehicle registration, temporary operating permit if applicable, and compliance certificate
+(2) Request driver's license, vehicle registration, and temporary operating permit if applicable.

 (3) Obtain all pertinent vehicle and engine identification information.